-He was an extremely lively and friendly dog.
+He was an extremely lively and friendly miniature pinscher dog.
 Gambit greeted everyone he saw and would make visitors feel welcomed.
 He never was threatening towards our other dog nor to my bearded dragon.
 One time I saw him approach a group of armadillos in the grass, he walked up to them so gently and just sniffed them, he didn’t get aggressive at all.
 One of the armadillos got aggressive with him and chased him off, haha, it was so funny.
-He was very easily scared by by stuff like machines, other animals, loud noises, and big objects.
+He was very easily scared by stuff like machines, other animals, loud noises, and big objects.

 We could trust him to be around anyone.
 You could tell he had such a big and gentle heart.
 I loved that so much about him.
-At one of my previous jobs we had a take your dog to work day.
+At one of my previous jobs, we had a “take your dog to work” day.
 When I brought him almost everyone took to him right away.
 He walked around the whole office on his own greeting everyone at their desks, it was so sweet.

-Psalm 24:1 says “The earth is the LORD’S, and all it contains,” that verse reminds me that Gambit belonged to God and so do I. James 1:17 says, “Every good thing given and every perfect gift is from above, coming down from the Father of lights…” I’m grateful to the Lord for the gift that Gambit was and that he allowed us to have the time we did with him.
+Psalm 24:1 says “The earth is the LORD’S, and all it contains,” that verse reminds me that Gambit belonged to God and so do I. James 1:17 says, “Every good thing is given and every perfect gift is from above, coming down from the Father of lights…” I’m grateful to the Lord for the gift that Gambit was and that he allowed us to have the time we did with him.